High School Specific FAQs

 - Will my child be accepted into college?

 We cannot guarantee college acceptance.
 Many colleges and universities require applicants who complete a home education program or graduate from a non-accredited high school to submit portfolios and/or transcripts from their originating sources to be considered for admission.
 Additionally, the acceptance of diplomas and transcripts from private schools (whether accredited or not) is subject to the requirements of the receiving institution.
 If you will be enrolling your high school student into our diploma program, we encourage you to reach out to potential colleges to ensure they will accept your child for admission.
-See our High School Diploma page for more information.
+See our Diploma Program Eligibility page for more information.

 If you will not be enrolling your high school student into our diploma program, keep in mind that students enrolled at Aspiring Heights Academy are private school students, not home educated students as defined in s.
 1002.41.
 Some colleges require students applying as home educated students to provide district verification that they completed a home education program.
-Some colleges accept students completing high school under an umbrella school as home educated students, but some do not.
+Some colleges accept students homeschooling under an umbrella school as home educated students, but some do not.
 Your child may need to earn a GED.
 We encourage you to reach out to potential colleges to find out what their admission requirements are.